Adaptive Head Budgeting for Efficient Multi-Head Attention: Introduction

-Transformers have become the dominant architecture in natural language processing and beyond, driven by the effectiveness of self-attention mechanisms in modeling long-range dependencies \cite{vaswani2017attention,devlin2019bert}.
-In particular, multi-head attention enables the model to capture diverse representation subspaces by projecting inputs into multiple parallel attention heads.
-This design has been central to the success of large-scale models across tasks such as language understanding, generation, and classification.
-However, the computational cost of self-attention scales quadratically with the sequence length, making it a major bottleneck in practice~\cite{vaswani2017attention}.
-This limitation becomes especially pronounced in autoregressive generation, where tokens are processed sequentially and inference latency accumulates over time.
-To mitigate this issue, techniques such as key-value caching are commonly used to reuse past computations and reduce redundant operations during decoding~\cite{dai2019transformer,child2019generating}.
-Despite these optimizations, the cost of attention remains significant, particularly in large models and long-context settings.
-A broad range of methods has been proposed to improve the efficiency of Transformers.
-Model compression techniques such as knowledge distillation reduce model size while preserving performance~\cite{sanh2019distilbert}.
-Sparse and approximate attention mechanisms aim to alleviate the quadratic complexity by restricting attention patterns or using low-rank approximations~\cite{beltagy2020longformer,zaheer2020big,choromanski2021performer}.
-Other approaches include token pruning, which removes less informative tokens during inference, and early exiting strategies that adaptively reduce the depth of computation~\cite{hou2020dynabert,liu2021faster}.
-While effective in certain settings, these methods often require architectural modifications, introduce approximation errors, or rely on heuristics that may not generalize well across tasks.
-In this work, we focus on a complementary and largely underexplored dimension of efficiency: the adaptive use of attention heads.
-Standard multi-head attention activates all heads uniformly for every input, regardless of its complexity or the nature of the task.
-This can be suboptimal, especially in coarse-grained tasks such as text classification, where the relevant information is often global and does not require the full diversity of attention heads.
-Using a fixed number of heads may therefore lead to unnecessary computation or inefficient allocation of model capacity.
 To address this limitation, we introduce BudgetFormer, a Transformer architecture equipped with an adaptive multi-head attention mechanism that dynamically allocates computational resources at the head level.
 For each input, the model estimates a head budget corresponding to the number of attention heads required, and selects the most informative heads based on learned relevance scores.
 In addition, we propose a training strategy based on an exploration and exploitation trade-off, allowing the model to effectively discover and refine head usage patterns.
 Our contributions can be summarized as follows: \begin{itemize} \item We propose an adaptive multi-head attention mechanism that learns to allocate a variable number of attention heads per input based on its complexity. \item We introduce a training strategy that balances exploration and exploitation to learn efficient and robust head selection policies. \item We demonstrate that our approach reduces inference cost in terms of FLOPs and memory usage, leading to more frugal models with lower computational and environmental footprint. \item We validate our method on text classification tasks of varying complexity, showing that BudgetFormer can outperform standard full multi-head attention while using fewer computational resources. \end{itemize}